MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 <img src=".\media\methods.png" alt="1" style="zoom:100%;" />

-cPeaks simplifies the peak-calling step by providing a ready-to-use reference.
+cPeaks eliminates the need for the peak-calling step by providing a ready-to-use reference.
 If you are familiar with SnapATAC2, ArchR or Python, this section will help you quickly get started with cPeaks.
-However, if you encounter any confusion, please refer to [detailed tutorials](#detail).
+However, if you have any questions, please refer to [detailed tutorials](#detail).

 - SnapATAC2
     ```python